An Analysis of A MIDSUMMER NIGHT’S DREAM (Shakespeare)

 How dare the poor beg for bread!
 How dare they insist that their stomachs be filled!
 For their irreducibly human need to eat, the poor are called “dissentious rogues” [I:i]—rascally wretches and wretched beggars.
 The a priori assumption is as follows: The more the poor have, the less the nobility has.
 The less the poor have, the more the nobility has.
 The hungrier the poor are, the more prosperous the nobility.
 The humiliation and immiseration of the poor lead to the dignity and luxury of the rich: “The leanness that afflicts us [the poor, the miserable], the object of our misery, is as an inventory to particularize their abundance; our sufferance is a gain to them” [I:i].
 The starvation of the poor equals the elevation of the nobility, and the fetid, contaminating sewer water of the poor should never flow into a conflux with the pure waters of the nobility.
 Thus, Martius espouses an Ancient-Roman precursor of trickle-down economics: Feed the rich, and perhaps, someday, scraps shall fall from their table, scraps on which the poor may snack.

 Martius has a granular understanding of the poor.
 He sees the poor as if they were so many grains of corn, so many motes, so many “fragments” [I:i]; he sees them not as individual totalities, but as disjointed pieces broken from the whole of the Roman commonality.
 He even welcomes crushing them in the war against the Volscians: “Then we shall ha’ means to vent / Our musty superfluity” [I:i].
 They are either grains of corn or vermin verminizing England.
-For the crime of hunger, Martius expresses the wish that the poor be mass-exterminated, as if they were rats: “The Volsces have much corn.
+For the crime of hunger, Martius expresses the wish that the poor be mass-exterminated in the Roman-Volscian war, as if they were rats: “The Volsces have much corn.
 Take these rats thither / To gnaw their garners” [I:i].
 (Garners = granaries.)
 Send them to the wars!
-Coriolanus echoes exactly what the Roman poor say about him—they are either fodder for the war or starvelings: “If the wars eat us not up, they will” [I:i].
+Coriolanus echoes exactly what the Roman poor say about the patricians—to the wealthy, the poor are either fodder for the war or starvelings: “If the wars eat us not up, they will” [I:i].

 The play itself is on the side of Coriolanus, not on the side of the poor.
 Already, in the first scene, this is evident.
 To be clear to the point of bluntness: The play’s glorification of Coriolanus makes the tragedy a reactionary, rightist, ultraconservative work of dramatic literature.
 If I am wrong about this (and I am not), why are the poor not presented in a poetical manner?
 Only Coriolanus is enshrined with poetical loftiness and lyrical magnificence.
 The poor are not given a poetical voice.
 Only Coriolanus is given a poetical voice.
 The reason for this might be, as Hazlitt writes, that the principle of poetry is “everything by excess” and is therefore married with the language of power.
 Poetry is not about equality; it is about the contrast (the dissymmetry) between the low and the high.
 Poverty is not an easy subject for poetry, which is nothing without elevated moods and elevated language.
 It is, of course, possible to write a poem about food stamps, but it is not possible to write a good poem about food stamps without some poetical sublimation or fantastication.
 Hazlitt’s idea is that The Tragedy of Coriolanus is fascistic (though he does not use this word, writing, as he did, in 1816) because poetry is fascistic by its very essence.
 This would be to view the politics of the play through the speculum of poetry rather than to explain the poetry of the play through the speculum of politics.